nikhil-aivalli/Melanoma-Detection-Using-CNN/README.md

 ## Contact
-Created by [@Vedakashyap7] - feel free to contact me!
+Created by [@nikhil-aivalli] - feel free to contact me!

 <!-- Optional -->